PicsArt/cppbind/docs/02_first_steps/05_variable_definitions.rst

 .. note::

     Each variable can have platform, language specific values.
-Prefix variable with platform and/or language, like:
+For this purpose variable should prefixed with platform and/or language, like:

     .. code-block::